purescript-halogen/purescript-halogen/docs/guide/05-Parent-Child-Components.md

 For example, let's say we're writing a modal component, and we need to evaluate some code when a user clicks to close the modal.
 To keep this modal flexible we'd like for the parent component to decide what should happen when the modal is closed.

 In Halogen we'd handle this situation by designing the modal (the child component) to raise an **output message** to the parent component.
 The parent component can then handle the message like any other action in its `handleAction` function.
-Conceptually, it's as though the child component is an event source the that the parent component automatically subscribes to.
+Conceptually, it's as though the child component is a subscription that the parent component automatically subscribes to.

 Concretely, our modal could raise a `Closed` output to the parent component.
 The parent could then change its state to indicate the modal should no longer display, and on the next render the modal is removed from the DOM.